kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 1. Click **Save**.

-Now if I click the **Endpoint** link to `app.[appdomain].com.s3-website-us-east-1.amazonaws.com`, I can reload any route URL and my Ember app will load the proper state without a 404!
+Now when I click the **Endpoint** link to `app.[appdomain].com.s3-website-us-east-1.amazonaws.com`, I can reload any route and my Ember app will render the proper state without the 404.

 ## Step 2: Distribute S3 Assets via CloudFront

-At this point, I could change my DNS settings for `app.[appdomain].com` and point them at the S3 bucket since it's set up for static site hosting.
-But there are two reasons I want to press forward and distribute my Ember app through CloudFront.
-First, S3 does not support SSL for custom domains and CloudFront does.
+At this point, I could just change my DNS settings to point `app.[appdomain].com` at the S3 bucket since it's set up for static site hosting (and its name matches the subdomain).
+However, there are two reasons that I want to press forward and distribute my Ember app through CloudFront.
+First, S3 does not support SSL for custom domains while CloudFront does.
 Second, CloudFront gives my application assets the speed boost that comes with being distributed to and delivered from CloudFront's edge locations around the world.

 1. Open the [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/).
 1. Under **Web**, click **Get Started**.
-1. Fill **Origin Domain Name** with the *S3 Hosting Endpoint* (NOT the name of the bucket!!!).
-For this example, this is the `app.[appdomain].com.s3-website-us-east-1.amazonaws.com` address that I was testing at the end of the S3 setup.
+1. Fill **Origin Domain Name** with the *S3 Hosting Endpoint* (NOT the name of the bucket).
+This is the `app.[appdomain].com.s3-website-us-east-1.amazonaws.com` address that I was testing at the end of my S3 setup.
 1. Leave most of the settings in this form set to their defaults, but set **Default Root Object** to `index.html`.
 This will load my application when I visit the CloudFront root path.
 1. Click **Create Distribution**.

-It can take up to 15 minutes to create the CloudFront distribution.
+It takes up to 15 minutes to create the CloudFront distribution.
 Once the **Status** column in the CloudFront list switches from "In Progress" to "Deployed", the distribution is complete.
-At this point, I can visit the CloudFront domain name at `[cloudfrontcode].cloudfront.net` and my Ember app should work here just as it did at the S3 Endpoint.
-If I refresh a route other than the root, it will redirect back to the S3 URL, but I will update the redirect rules once my custom domain is set up.
+Now I visit the CloudFront domain name at `[cloudfrontcode].cloudfront.net`, and my Ember app works here just as it did at the S3 Endpoint.
+When I refresh a route other than the root, it still redirects to the S3 Endpoint, but I will update the redirect rules after my custom domain is set up.

 ## Step 3: Use Custom Domain for CloudFront

-Now that my Ember app is being served by CloudFront, I want to be able to access it using `app.[appdomain].com` instead of the unattractive `[cloudfrontcode].cloudfront.net`.
+Now that my Ember app is being served by CloudFront, I want to access it using `app.[appdomain].com` instead of the unattractive `[cloudfrontcode].cloudfront.net`.

 1. Open the [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/).
 1. Select the CloudFront distribution I just created, then click **Distribution Settings**.